Growing up (many moons ago), we had a gigantic, orange, slightly moldy tent with a little duct tape on it. What type of tent was this, you say?

 Can be difficult to set up

 Cabin tents are some of the best tents for headroom and living space.
-They come with a set of poles that form the shape of a square or rectangular cabin.
+They come with poles that form the shape of a square or rectangular cabin.

-Cabin tents allow you to fully stand upright, which is really nice.
-If you plan on spending much time in your tent, it is great to stand up while inside.
+Cabin tents allow you to stand upright, which is really nice fully.
+If you plan on spending a lot of time in your tent, it is great to stand up while inside.

 These tents can be made of polyester material or nylon.
 Canvas cabin tents are large and heavy but are also great for all seasons.
 A canvas cabin tent can also accommodate a stove, making them excellent for extended or winter camping.